 Buy this Jesse Tree Ornaments Coloring Kit, have your kids cut out and color one each day.
 This one wins the easy-for-parents award.

 There are also tons of cute completed sets on Etsy!
 Here are a few:

-The Greatest Gift Version of a Jesse Tree
+4. Use The Greatest Gift Version of a Jesse Tree

-Where to Put the Ornaments
+Where to Put your Jesse Tree Ornaments

 We’ve always just put our ornaments right on our regular tree each morning or evening.
 I have 4 kids, so we draw lottery numbers on December 1st to determine the order (otherwise, tears will ensue).
 They rotate nightly.